nickcrider/ot-docs/README.md

 - Lowers the bar to contributing/changing the docs
 - Modern tools encorage user interaction

+# Contributing

+We love user contributions!
+See the [instructions](CONTRIBUTING.md) on how to submit your changes to the docs.
+While not strictly required, you'll probably want to follow the instructions below to check your work locally before exposing it to the rest of the world.

 # Setup

 Just like the [Opentrons Monorepo](https://github.com/Opentrons/opentrons/blob/edge/CONTRIBUTING.md#environment-and-repository), you'll need `git`, `pipenv`, and `make` installed.
 Once you've gotten that taken care of, you can clone the repo, use `make` to install the dependencies, and then run the development server: